openamiguel/NFTulips/README.md

 That said, I made sure to not touch the contract's functionality.
 This spares me the pain of unit testing my own unproven code (whereas the CryptoPunks code is very, very proven...it's facilitating a $190 million market, for crying out loud!) and facilitates my artistic vision of the NFTulips project.

-### FAQ

-* **How much do the tulips cost?** As of deployment, all tulips are "free".
-Anyone with an Ethereum wallet can claim them by paying Ethereum's transaction fee.
-I don't earn a single Wei from that process, by the way.
-* **Why should I buy a tulip?** Great question!
-They're "free" (see above), always fresh (digital flowers don't wilt or give off bad smells), and essentially immortal (as long as Ethereum remains active).
-Above all, they might (or might not) become the next big NFT.
-* **I'm not really buying a tulip, am I?** Yep, that's right.
-And that's not a jab at NFTs or digital art, by the structure of this smart contract, you are not actually buying a token of an image of a tulip (more on that later; scroll down to "Verifying Your Tulips").
-* **How were the tulips created?** I wrote some clunky, unsightly Python code to generate the tulips.
-Although I won't be posting the code yet, I will include a hash of the file in the Ethereum contract for posterity (more on that later; scroll down to "Verifying Your Tulips").

 ### How to Use the NFTulips contract

 ~~You can interact with the smart contract on EtherScan (link TBA).~~ Just kidding, you can't.
 However, don't blame me, blame the system.
 Specifically, blame the fact that the transaction fees for deployment, roughly 0.84 ETH.
 If I strip away all of the contract's bidding functionality and most of the admin-only functions, the fees reduce to roughly 0.33 ETH.
 I'm a college student; I can't afford to spend that much money on _one project_!!!